JMFritz/ca-lab-assignment/labs/docs/lab/test-lambda-function.md

   ![response](img/response.png)

-To confirm the object was stored successfully:
+To confirm the object has been uploaded successfully:

 5. In the AWS Management Console search bar, enter *S3*, and click the **S3** result under **Services**: